brendongray/brendongray-portfolio/assignment3.md

 ![Example Data Viz](Screenshot 2021-02-21 093332.png)
 Image taken from "2020 New Mexico KIDS COUNT Data Book: Building on Resilience" 2020.
 Accessed 2/21/2021. https://www.nmvoices.org/wp-content/uploads/2021/02/KidsCount-DataBook2020-web.pdf

+### My Critique

+Aesthetic: The main tone is brown with some orange and purple.
+On top of the flat color, there are a lot of numbers close to one another, which makes it overwhelming to look at.

+Content: The visual works because it asks an interesting question: what is the relationship between the percentage of households receiving SNAP assistance and the percentage of child food insecurity?
+This works well because it's unique and the relationship is not at once obvious.
+A curious reader wants to dig in.
+The intended audience is policymakers and those with policy backgrounds, and the designer understood this format would work for audience.
+The visual contains specific information and sparks a question.
+A general relationship between the two variables can be drawn, and that relationship can, at a high-level, inform policy recommendations.

+Issues: The visual lacks clarity and some level of context.
+First, the visualization is not visually appealing.
+An average person might not bother to look for the relationship in their county because there's a lot of noise.
+In fact, the only audience who would want to dig deeper are policymakers, and policymakers might prefer a differ visual.
+For example, a table can convey the needed information in a smaller space.
+In addition to the aesthetic, the visual lacks some context.
+The first statistic gives the percentage of households receiving SNAP assistance, and the second gives the percentage of child food insecurity.
+Because the first is analyzed at the household level and the second is analyzed at the individual child level, it's unclear how they compare.
+Is a one-to-one comparison appropriate?
+Is there an intermediate statistic that better captures the relationship?
+Without the full context, the reader is left with questions.

 ## The Redesign Process

 ### Step 1: Preliminary Sketching